Skip to main content

 Legal Requirements for Landlords

 Since June 2020, the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 have made EICR testing a legal requirement for all private landlords in England.
-The law requires that electrical installations in rented properties are inspected and tested at least every five years by a qualified and competent person.
 A copy of the EICR must be provided to existing tenants within 28 days of the inspection, to new tenants before they move in, and to the local authority within seven days of a request.

 We work with landlords across Teesside and the North East who manage anything from a single buy-to-let property to large portfolios.
 We understand the compliance pressures you face and offer a straightforward service: book the inspection, we carry it out, and you receive your report promptly.
 If remedial work is needed, we provide a clear quotation and can complete the repairs quickly so your property remains compliant without unnecessary delays.